What is cybersecurity?

 - Do not login or use credentials on other devices.
 Stick to your own devices

-- Do not open email attachments from unknown senders
+- Avoid opening email attachments from senders unknown to you

 - Keep a lock on your devices and similarly lock them every time you walk away from them